Central idea: The Most Holy Trinity. Doctrine: The mystery of the Trinity. Practical application: Living as children of God.

 and I was his delight day by day,

 and I found delight in the human race.”

-- In Christ’s revelation, we can see the Wisdom of God in the eternally preexisting Son of God, the Word.
+- In the light of Christ’s revelation, we can see the Wisdom of God not as the personification of an attribute of God but as an actual person: the eternally preexisting Son of God, the Word.
 At the beginning of his Gospel, St. John tells us, “All things came to be through him, and without him nothing came to be.
 What came to be through him was life, and this life was the light of the human race” (Jn 1: 3-4).

-- We can also see the Wisdom of God in the eternally preexisting Holy Spirit.
+- In the light of Christ’s revelation, we can also see the Wisdom of God as another actual person: the eternally preexisting Holy Spirit.
 As today’s Gospel puts it, “when he comes, the Spirit of truth, he will guide you to all truth.”

 Responsorial Psalm Ps 8:4-5, 6-7, 8-9